 Cryptocurrency trading is presently unregulated in Turkey.
-It is understood, however, that a regulatory scheme is in the process of being developed.
-Recently, the Ministry of Treasury and Finance made an announcement about cryptocurrency, indicating that there would be co-operation between the BRSA, the CMB and other related organisations to regulate this area.
-The Information and Communication Technologies Authority (ICTA) also announced in its strategy plan that the ICTA and TÜB?TAK had initiated their work regarding the technology infrastructure for cryptocurrencies.
+It is understood, however, that a regulatory scheme is in process.
+Recently, the Ministry of Treasury and Finance made an announcement about crypto-money, indicating that there would be co-operation between the BRSA, the CMB and other related organisations to regulate this area.
+The Information and Communication Technologies Authority (ICTA) also announced in its strategy plan that the ICTA and TÜBITAK had initiated their work regarding the technology infrastructure for cryptocurrencies.
 Moreover, the Ministry of Treasury and Finance requested all users' information from the crypto-markets, which is considered by the market players as a concrete step towards regulating these markets.